HanLabBU/ptmc/README.md

 # Python Tif Motion Correction
-Python package with tools to perform Multipage-Tif Motion Correction of videos
+Python package with tools to perform Multipage-Tif Motion Correction of videos.
+Originally written for Python 2.7.
+However, a branch for Python3 is included.